 This recipe is not perfect until you’ve added your own touch to it.
 That’s why we encourage you to play with your food.
 Roasting fatty cuts of meat, on low temperature for a long time bring out the complex layers of flavor.
 Adding root vegetables to the pot further enhances the flavor.
 Call to your inner chef come out and play and change up this recipe.
-Here are some ideas–
+Here are some ideas:

 - Use parsnips, butternut squash, or sweet potatoes for more veggie variety

 - Add in a few thick slices of apple or pear for a little sweetness

-- Serve with a slice of our Honey Apple Cake for dessert
+- For dessert, serve with a slice of our Honey Apple Cake for dessert